 - 1. Touch the Inverter Off key to stop the operation of the inverter, then press the EPO button to stop the operation of the rectifier, static switch and battery.
-See Operator Controls on page 55. - 2.
+See Operator Controls on page 67, - 2.
 Disconnect the external battery switch. - 3.
-Disconnect the RIB, BIB, output switch breaker MIB.
-Now, all the internal power supply is off, and the touchscreen does not display any more.
+Disconnect the RIB, BIB, and output MIB.
+Now, all the internal power supply is off, and the Touchscreen does not display any more.

 WARNING!
-Place a notice at the AC input distribution (generally far away from the UPS) to communicate that the UPS is under maintenance.
+Place notice at the AC input distribution (generally far away from the UPS) to communicate that the UPS is under maintenance.